dhutapratama/docs/blade.md

 </script>
 ```

-The latest versions of the Laravel application skeleton include a `Js` facade, which provides convenient access to this functionality within your Blade templates:
+The latest versions of the Lets application skeleton include a `Js` facade, which provides convenient access to this functionality within your Blade templates:

 ```blade
 <script>